threefoldfoundation/info_sdk/src/2_gettingstarted/tutorials/tutorial_website.md

 Now that we have our flist ready, we are prepared to deploy a container on the grid.
 To be able to do so you will need to make sure of the following:

-- You have a 3Bot identity registered on the TFgrid
+- You have a 3Bot identity registered on the TF Grid
 - You have tokens that will be used for payment
 - You have a deployed network